Royal Caribbean drink packages definitely have their fans. But are they worth it?

 Here are the latest prices from Royal Caribbean, which are subject to change:

 Obviously there are some large price ranges, especially for the alcoholic drink package.
 After you book, you can login to your account on RoyalCaribbean.com to book activities and packages for your cruise.
-Here you can find the cost of the drink package for your particular cruise, as well as any discounts for booking the package early.
+There you can find the cost of the drink package for your particular cruise, as well as any discounts for booking the package early.

 What’s Not Included?